Why is this interesting? - The Huntsman Edition

 ...the fabric panels are handed over to the tailor specialising in your garment, be it trousers, waistcoat, skirt or coat.
 They will roughly stitch the pieces together so that at your first fitting the cutter can see how well the garment is working on you: how it fits, how it hangs, how it moves.

 Adjustments are made and a second fitting planned, where the garment will be closer to what you might expect to see.
 There may be the need for more fittings, but generally we’re then able to take your outfit to the finishing stage.
 As many as 80 hours are dedicated to each garment over a period of 6 to 8 weeks for Bespoke100, after which you’ll receive your bespoke Huntsman commission

 The house is known for a very structured style, almost military in bearing, as opposed to some neighbors on “The Row” like Anderson and Sheppard, with a softer and more fluid construction.

 All the time and craft of a Huntsman suit comes in at a serious price.
 A bespoke suit from the tailor will clock in around $8,000 dollars, comprising over 80 hours of handmade artisanship.

 Why is this interesting?

-Bespoke tailoring has an image of a man or woman turning up into an elegant shop, or appearing in a nicely appointed hotel suite to look over swaths of fabrics and get measured in their first fitting.
+Bespoke tailoring has an image of a man or woman turning up to an elegant shop, or appearing in a nicely appointed hotel suite to look over swaths of fabrics and get measured in their first fitting.
 There is always a cocktail close at hand, and a cozy atmosphere.
 But obviously, the pandemic has taken away a lot of these in-person experiences.
 The vital connection between tailor and client has been momentarily torn away.

 Normally, Huntsman tailors take to the road and see well-heeled clients in hotels around the world.
 Doing fittings and delivering the final product.
 This is now not possible.